TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/05_lesson/lesson.md

 		* Present students with a longer piece of code that will produce an error (e.g. [code]).
 Ask them to read through it and predict what will be printed out.
 		* Remind students that when reading through code we go line by line, as if we are the interpreter.
 		* Run the code, display the stack trace, and have students analyze the error message reported.
+		* Explain that, much like in Snap, *debugging* is the process of tracking and fixing errors in your code.
-	* Direct students work through and complete this web tutorial on [debugging]
+	* Direct students to work through and complete this web tutorial on [debugging]

 [Quiz]:quiz.md